Basic principles of plating

 If after insertion of the two compression screws there remains a fracture gap, a third screw can be inserted in compression mode on either side.
 Before this screw is tightened, the compression screw already placed in the same fragment needs to be loosened.
 After the third screw is fully tightened, the first screw is re-tightened and additional screws are inserted in neutral mode.

-Application (oblique fractures) In oblique fractures, place and fix the plate with one or more screws inserted in neutral mode to create an axilla with one of the bone segments.
+In oblique fractures, place and fix the plate with one or more screws inserted in neutral mode to create an axilla with one of the bone segments.

 Insert a screw in compression mode into the second fragment.
 This drives the second fragment into the axilla and compresses the fracture.

-If the plate is applied in an oblique fracture without creating an axilla, as the fracture is compressed, the fracture may displace.
 If the fracture pattern and location does not allow the plate to be applied so that an axilla is created, it may be better to apply a lag screw and a neutralization plate.

 An interfragmentary lag screw can in some case be inserted thought the plate for additional compression.

-Articulated tension device As an alternative to obtaining compression using screws inserted in dynamic compression mode, the articulated tension device may be used to provide mechanical compression prior to fixation with screws inserted in neutral mode.
-The device may also be used to create distraction.
+As an alternative to obtaining compression using screws inserted in dynamic compression mode, the articulated tension device may be used to provide mechanical compression prior to fixation with screws inserted in neutral mode.

 Compression

-Reduce the fracture approximately and attach a plate securely to one fragment.
 Anchor the device to the bone with a screw inserted through the articulated footplate and insert the hook on the device into the hole at the end of the plate.
-As the tensioning screw is then tightened, the two limbs of the device are pulled together, and compression is achieved at the fracture site.

 Distraction